ombulabs/blog/_posts/2016-08-02-should-i-use-a-spy-a-double-or-an-instance-double.markdown

 ---

-When writing tests for services, you may sometimes want to use mock objects instead of actual objects, which if you're using ActiveRecord, may result in hitting the database and slowing the suite down.
-The latest release of the [rspec-mocks](https://github.com/rspec/rspec-mocks) library bundled with RSpec 3 includes at least three different ways to implement a mock object.
+When writing tests for services, you may sometimes want to use mock objects instead of real objects.
+In case you're using ActiveRecord and real objects, your tests may hit the database and slow down your suite.
+The latest release of the [rspec-mocks](https://github.com/rspec/rspec-mocks) library bundled with [RSpec 3](http://rspec.info) includes at least three different ways to implement a mock object.

-We'll look at some of the differences in each by looking at some examples.
-First off, the `spy`:
+Let's discuss some of the differences between a `spy`, a `double` and an `instance_double`.
+First, the `spy`:

 ```ruby
 [1] pry(main)> require 'rspec/mocks/standalone'